-Most experts agree that solving staff shortages throughout healthcare, including those within hospital rehab therapy departments, will require both long- and short-term approaches.
+Most experts agree that solving staff shortages throughout healthcare, including those within hospital outpatient and acute rehab therapy departments, will require both long- and short-term approaches.

 A wider pipeline for the hiring of new staff, along with a strategy for retaining the team you have, make general sense for the long term.
 Other solutions that can lead to more immediate results include supporting and developing staff and considering alternative models of care.

 Yet, few of these solutions stand a chance of producing optimal results if your rehab therapy department does not also address issues of inefficiency and the resulting lack of productivity.